ItsDanik/rfidisk/README.md

 Could:
 - Make RFIDisk manager themable (colors) with pre-installed light theme, dark theme, catppuccin mocha theme:
   A simple dropdown menu in RFIDisk manager selects theme.
 Themes should be located in rfidisk-manager-themes.json
-- Make a python script that shows a more polished, larger notification upon disk insertion in the form of a bigger borderless window that appears on the center of the screen.
+- Seperate a python script to display configurable/themable notifications.
 Each entry could contain an extra field that contains path to image for display (along with preformatted text and potentially icons).

 If ever:
 - Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots).